jernst/josl/README.md

 * A collection of pre-defined OpenSCAD "modules" that can take any 3D part defined in (or imported into) OpenSCAD, and cut it into two parts that can be printed separately.
-* Different cuts are available;
+* Different cuts are available:
   * The Comb cuts rectangular notches into one of the pieces, and extends matching rectangular fingers on the other.
-  * The ZigZag makes a zig-zag line from equilateral triangles.
+  * The ZigZag makes a zig-zag line from isosceles triangles.
   * The Puzzle makes, you guessed it, the typical puzzle piece form where the two pieces can be snapped together.
 * All settings have defaults, and you can override them, to define things